BeauAgst/nestjs-websocket-starter/README.md

 ## TODO

 -   Clean up emitted data.
 All data should emit an action with a key that describes the data. ie. `"type": "user_update"`
--   host should be emitted room updates where the secret is set
+-   room updates should be different to host updates (secret should not be emitted to all, but host should be known)
 -   Ensure consistent data format between event data responses
--   Look at migrating users and rooms to redis or mongo.
-May need to look at TTLs on data to clear out that which isn't updated.
+-   Look at migrating users and rooms to redis
+-   Look at TTLs on data to clear out that which isn't updated.
 Trigger document updates every X when a user is still connected to server?
--   Don't externalise all data - (looking at you, socketIds)
 -   Write tests